 The rest of the horde still bore down on Rose, eyes wide and famished.
 The scent of fresh blood quickened their pace.
 Her stomach dropped.
 Rosemary saw they were closer now.
 Not quite near enough to grab her, but—

 Rosemary gritted her teeth and pushed her trembling legs to go faster, faster.
 Her whole body shouted at her in protest, but she forced her frail frame to go, go, oh sweet Jesus, go!

 Seconds after she kicked her body into overdrive, Rosemary mounted the top of the hill.

-Rosemary could see the church; its wrought iron gates tall, its thick wooden doors strong, its stained-glass windows illuminated from within.
+Rosemary could see the church.
+Wrought iron gates tall, thick wooden doors strong, stained-glass windows illuminated from within.

-She pelted down the hill, the mother and her child, towards the lights.
+They pelted down the hill, the mother and her child, towards the lights.